 The original cut of the film was over 100 minutes long.
 English film executives requested that it be cut down.
 A slightly reduced, 99-minute version was sent to American film executives, who also asked for cuts.
 Ultimately it was cut down to 87 minutes to satisfy English and American executives and censors, and this became the original theatrical release.
 Some years later, they attempted to restore the original cut and found that some of the footage had been lost.
-Nonetheless, they were able to restore the film to 96 minutes in length, while the 99-minute version sent to America still existed on VHS tape.
+Nonetheless, they were able to restore the film to 96 minutes in length, possibly by substituting other footage, while the 99-minute version sent to America still existed on VHS tape.
 A 99-minute hybrid version was released on DVD as The Director's Cut.
 Finally, a 91-minute version was found in the Harvard film archive and dubbed "The Final Cut".

 Most versions available now are the "Final Cut", but unfortunately it's missing a couple important scenes, and has truncated versions of several others.
 If you can get ahold of the hybrid Director's Cut on DVD, that's probably the best you'll be able to find, although there are some bits of footage that exist in the Final Cut but don't exist in the Director's Cut.
 I've taken what I believe to be those two versions and painstakingly combined them into a 101-minute version that contains almost all the footage from both.